Thraxerrrr/RavencrestCouriers/README.md

 ![alt](docs/images/raco_coop_send_message.jpg)

 Select a destination from the list of available destinations, and press the "Send" button.
 You'll hear a sound of the bird taking off, and your message will be underway!
+When the bird returns from its journey, you'll hear its sound and it will nest in the coop again.

 ## Server Settings